 The fair values of financial instruments that are not traded in an active market are determined by using valuation techniques.
-The Trust uses a variety of methods and makes assumptions that are based on market conditions existing at each reporting date.
+The Group uses a variety of methods and makes assumptions that are based on market conditions existing at each reporting date.
 Where appropriate, quoted market prices or dealer quotes for similar instruments are used.
 Valuation techniques, such as discounted cash flow analysis, are also used to determine the fair values of the financial instruments.

-The fair values of interest rate swaps are calculated as the present value of the estimated future cash flows discounted at actively quoted interest rates.
+The fair values of interest rate swaps, cross currency interest rate swaps and cross currency swaps are calculated as the present value of the estimated future cash flows discounted at actively quoted interest rates or exchange rates, where applicable.

-(i) Leases
+(j) Leases